shreyashps123/vrvsecurity/asset-management/README.md

 Docker, Node.js and npm (Node Package Manager) should be installed on your system.

 ### Create .env
-Create a .env file inside backend folder and type JWT_SECRET=secret, If not already present
+Create a .env file inside backend folder and type "JWT_SECRET=secret" into it, Or just paste the below text into it

+### Note, .env file is needed for login, otherwise the project won't run
 ```
 JWT_SECRET=secret
 ```